aws-samples/multi-region-python-package-publishing-pipeline/README.md

 ### Deploy the CDK Application

-- `cdk deploy --all`
+- `cdk deploy --all` from the app root directory `multi-region-python-package-publishing-pipeline/`
   - Enter `y` for all prompts

 ## Investigate what you've built

-Look at the CodePipeline that has two stages (Source and Build) and the several actions in the Build Stage (Build Package, Publish Package to Primary Region, Publish Package to Replica Region)
+Look at the CodePipeline that has three stages (Source, Build, and Publish) and the monitor the CodeBuild Projects in the Build/Publish phases while you wait for the pipeline to complete.
+After ~7 minutes, the pipeline have a status of success

 Navigate to the CodeCommit Repository which has the Source Code for your Custom pip Package.
-Follow the instructions in the CodeCommit [PackageSourceCode Repository's README](./lib/custom-package-source-code/README.md) to add a commit to the `main` branch and trigger the pipeline
+Follow the instructions in the CodeCommit `PackageSourceCode` Repository's README (source code originates from [this directory](./lib/custom-package-source-code)) to add a commit to the `main` branch and trigger the pipeline to run again

 ## Test an install of the package